Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Sales taxes are a type of consumption tax, or a tax on spending on goods and services purchased by the end user.
 The principle underlying the use of sales taxes to fund government is that individuals should pay taxes in proportion to the benefit they receive from government spending; this idea is known as the benefit principle.
 Personal consumption is considered an appropriate proxy for the amount of government services consumed by an individual.

-Thus, a tax on consumption is considered an equitable method of “paying” for government services.
+Thus, a tax on consumption is considered an equitable method of paying for government services.
 Consumption also has the advantage of being relatively easy to track, measure, and tax.
-Many economists also prefer a consumption tax over an income tax because the former does not tax (and thereby discourage) savings.
+Many economists also prefer a consumption tax over an income tax because consumption taxes do not tax (and thereby discourage) savings.

 Another important feature of good sales taxes is that they tax consumption once and only once.
 Business inputs, or business-to-business purchases that are used to create other products or services, should be excluded from the sales tax base.
 Otherwise, final products will be taxed multiple times: once (or more) during production and again when purchased by the end user.
 In practice, this multiple taxation unfortunately occurs in many states.